CooperUnion/selfdrive/docs/safety.md

 - Clear the lab
 - Call for help

-### If fire:
+*In case of fire:*

-- Fire extinguisher is on inside of car
+- There is a fire extinguisher on inside of the g-wagon
-- Larger one in front of 701
+- There is a larger fire extinguisher right outside 701

 ### If something in eye: